mrgromak/start-page/README.md

 - **Change how it looks:** Modify the calendar styles in `styles.css`
 - **Change initial load time:** You COULD modify `calendar.js`, but it's complex - ask your teacher first

 Think of `calendar.js` like a black box that works.
 You can style the box, hide the box, or move the box, but don't open the box.
+Well, you can open it to take a look, of course, but don't modify the box!
+(Yes, I realize my metaphor broke, there.)

 ---